How to Become a Flight Paramedic: The Complete Career Track

 The Casio Women’s Baby-G is designed around the same indestructible G-Shock platform as the men’s G-Rescue, in a smaller form factor for women.

 200M water resistance, shock resistance, and an electro-luminescent backlight with afterglow ensure reliable performance across all shifts and conditions.
 Telememo stores up to 25 contacts.
 World time across 29 time zones and a 1/100-second stopwatch with 23:59’59.99” capacity complete the package.
+To see how its compact design fits smaller wrists under duty gloves, see our Casio Women’s Baby-G Quartz Watch Review.

 The Casio Women’s Sports Watch was originally designed for runners and that shows — easy-to-read display, 12/24-hour format, digital seconds, date/year, and a 10-year battery.

 Full resin construction makes it easy to clean and disinfect.
 Water-resistant to 50M — rain, snow, and frequent handwashing are no problem.
 A 1/100th second stopwatch with 60-lap memory, pace signal, and distance calculation round out the utility.
+Read our full Casio Women’s Sports Watch Review for information on button sensitivity and battery lifespan.

 Pros